Convert RTF to ORG

 Uploading progress:

-RTF vs ORG Format Comparison
+RTF vs Org Mode Format Comparison

-Aspect RTF (Source Format) ORG (Target Format)
+Aspect RTF (Source Format) Org Mode (Target Format)

 Format Overview